Why Do Orthopedic Surgeons Hate Podiatrists?

 The certifying bodies for a podiatrist are the American Board of Podiatric Medicine and the American Board of Podiatric Surgery.

-These governing bodies are not certified by the American Board of Medical Specialties, which is the umbrella organization for certifying medical specialty boards such as Surgery, Internal Medicine, Pediatrics, Obstetrics and Gynecology, or Psychiatry and Neurology.
+These governing bodies are not certified by the American Board of Medical Specialties, which is the umbrella organization for certifying medical speciality boards such as Surgery, Internal Medicine, Pediatrics, Obstetrics and Gynecology, or Psychiatry and Neurology.

 While many podiatrists are well-trained and knowledgeable, the treatment of these problems is frequently better suited to a Doctor of Medicine, specifically an Orthopedic surgeon certified by the American Board of Orthopaedic Surgery (ABOS) with a special interest in the foot and ankle, as evidenced by membership in the American Orthopaedic Foot and Ankle Society (AOFAS).